wwu-pi/tutorials/lectures/acse/018_tutorial_sample_app.md

 ## <a id="run" name="run"></a>Running the Example Application
 In case you ask yourself what is the benefit of installing and configuring Docker, the main reason is the simple deployment of applications through Docker containers.
-To see the example Java EE application of a library application in action requires only three steps:
+To see the Java EE example of a library application in action, only three steps are required:

 1. Make sure **Docker** is properly **installed**  ([tutorial](010_setting_up_environment_with_docker.html)) and you know your Docker IP (run `docker-machine ip` on your command line).
 1. Open your Docker command line and run
 ```
 docker run -it -p 8080:8080 wwupi/library-application
 ```
-1. Wait while Docker loads the application and then go to `http://Docker-IP:8080/Library-Web` in your browser.
+1. Wait while Docker loads the application and then go to `http://DockerIP:8080/Library-Web` in your browser.
 That's all it takes!

 ## <a id="import" name="import"></a>Importing the Example Application into Eclipse
 This tutorial will show how to import a Java EE application using the example of a library application.
 It allows you to quickly get started with Eclipse, Java EE and JBoss Tools.
 The next tutorial, [Creating Java EE projects with JBoss Tools](020_tutorial_jboss_project.html), will show how you can create your own Java EE projects.